UlinProject/snapmaker-original/README.md

 Very weak (115200boud) feedback and high latency do not produce good prints.
 Eliminating the latency that occurs on USB allows the octoprint to work better and print better, but the 115200 is not defeated yet.

 The photo shows the contacts that need to be soldered to use the UART of the single board computer and the microcontroller directly without converting to USB and back.
+After soldering the contacts I recommend removing the ch340g chip, but I want to note that you will lose USB support.

 #### Volcano (3D)
 At first I wasn't too keen on using the stock hotend but surprisingly it printed very well, an extra hotend was included in the spares and after catching the plastic plug again (but this time due to an Octoprint software bug the filament just popped out) and using the extra hotend I didn't want to go out and buy the original hotend or try to burn and oxidize it, I wanted something new.